Mater8600/roclean/README.md

-# termtool
-This tool helps roblox terminators find werid usernames in large groups.
-It is an attempt to catch "weridos" on the platform, and provide a safer, cleaner enviorment on Roblox.
+This tool assists Roblox moderators in identifying peculiar usernames within large groups.
+Its purpose is to detect individuals with unconventional usernames on the platform, thereby contributing to a safer and more wholesome environment on Roblox.
+Since it was developed quickly, there may be some errors present.
+Your suggestions for improvement are welcome.
-This was coded pretty quickly,so there are mistakes.
-Please let me know if you have any suggestions :)

-Some features that may come in the future:
+Potential future features include:

-1) Searching through a User's groups for flagged ones
+    Searching through a user's groups for flagged ones.
-2) Better logging, and better varibles
-3) Less code

-Some things to note:

-1) This doesn't search through users (yet!)
-2) This is very slow, to avoid rate limting
-3) This isn't going to be right all of the time, so please check the flagged users

-IF YOU GET INTO ANY TROUBLE USING THIS IT'S NOT MY PROBLEM!
+    Enhanced logging and variable management.
+    Streamlined code for improved efficiency.

+Important considerations:

+    Currently, this tool does not search through individual user profiles.
+    Due to precautions against rate limiting, the tool operates at a slower pace.
+    It's essential to manually verify flagged users as the tool may not be accurate in all cases.

+DISCLAIMER: The developer does not assume responsibility for any issues encountered while using this tool.